csxmli2016/textbsr/README.md

 This project is built based on [BSRGAN](https://github.com/cszn/BSRGAN).
 We use [cnstd](https://github.com/breezedeus/CnSTD) for Chinese and English text detection.

 ## :bookmark_tabs: Citation
-If you find this package helpful, please kindly consider citing our paper:
+If you find this package helpful, please kindly consider citing our CVPR23 paper [MARCONet](https://github.com/csxmli2016/MARCONet):
 ```
 @InProceedings{li2023marconet,
 author = {Li, Xiaoming and Zuo, Wangmeng and Loy, Chen Change},